enaon/eucWatch/P8/alarm/README.md

 This will get you to set alarm face, where you can swipe up/down on hours, 10nths of minutes or minutes.
 You can also set the alarm to auto repeat.

 The alarms can duplicate as timers.
 While on set face, long hold anywhere on the screen.
 The current time will be set.
-It the time is 10:50, two swipes up on the tenths of minutes will get the time to 11:10, 20 minutes from now.
+If the current time is 10:50, two swipes up on the tenths of minutes will get the time to 11:10, 20 minutes from now.

 **Alarms are acknowledged by a long press on the minutes field on the clock face, or by a swipe left on the active alarm on the alarms face, when the alarm in active(buzzing).**